dongmeic/VE-RSPM/README.md

 # How to start

 The most recent version of VisionEval can be downloaded [here](https://visioneval.org/category/download.html).
-Install the required R version for the specific VE version before launching `VisionEval.Rproj` to install VisionEval.
+Install the required R version for the specific VE version before launching `VisionEval.Rproj` in the installer's folder to install VisionEval.
 The "[Getting Started](https://visioneval.org/docs/getting-started.html#getting-started)" is where to start on the set up and model running.

 ## VE 3.0 R4.1.3_2022-05-27

+The walkthrough steps provide guidance to use the functions for model installation and running, input setting, and output queries and visualization.
+Key changes on this version are explained [here](https://github.com/VisionEval/VisionEval-Dev/releases/tag/beta-release-0.9).